Skip to main content

 “Thank you for your hospitality, Raya.”
 Priyambada smiled politely at them as Ishaan Dev turned to leave, and she followed him out.
 Priyambada couldn’t help but wonder why he abruptly and blatantly refused to even think about the offer implied.
 Or had he thought of it, being well aware that the Raya or Advika would be presenting it?
 Priyambada wondered if she had misread him yet again.
 His mind was impossible to read.
 A year or so ago, he was acting like a lovelorn teen for the princess who turned him down and now… Although Priyambada couldn’t help but admire his self-respect about not reconsidering the same person who turned him down, she wondered if his ego was greater than any love he ever felt for anyone.

 Priyambada watched him mount Vidyut as she rode Bijli behind him, and the entourage left for Neelambargarh.
 If this was a test of their relationship and where she stood in his life, she admitted to herself that he had passed it.
-She eyed him as he rode by her, and few words were exchanged between them as Neelambargarh approached.
+She eyed him as he rode by her, and a few words were exchanged between them as Neelambargarh approached.
 With every gallop the horse took towards home, the fog in Priyambada's mind was clearing.

 Advika watched the dust settle in the distance and quickly ran to her private camp.
 She sank into the makeshift bed, almost lost in thought.
 Seeing Ishaan Dev after so long, she longed for his validation, his approval, affection or even perhaps his familiar touch.
 Advika hated to admit that in that moment of rejection, more than lofty words and promises and romantic gestures, she missed his touch the most.
 She ran her hand on her cheeks the way he used to and closed her eyes to shudder.
 It had been so long since Advika felt the love that way.
 Perhaps it was a sin for her to lust after another woman’s husband that way.
 Advika’s heart sank at the realisation as she opened her eyes and her eyes fell on the sorry version of herself in the mirror.
 Rejected and alone, even Advika felt pity for herself.
 In her stupidity, she had lost everything.
 But could she be defeated so easily?
 She had done the duty of a princess and saved her land once.
 But who would marry her?
 Agree to make her his after two failed engagements?
 Rumours ran faster than horses in the land.
-And women were always the pawns of the blame.
+And women were always the pawns of blame.
 She dreaded to think what rumours would crop up against her if they hadn’t already.
 Worse, she now knew what she thought was partially true.
 Priyambada ruled his mind and heart.
 But the son of Suryapali had willingly surrendered to the Princess of Neelambargarh.

 Popular posts from this blog